Communion (The Soundtrack of Our Lives album)

 Communion is the fifth studio album by the Swedish band The Soundtrack of Our Lives.

 The album is the band's longest to date at twenty-four tracks.
 After the decision was made to postpone the Origin Vol. 2 project, the band wrote entirely new material and recorded it, which became Communion.

+Release

+Communion was first released on 26 November 2008 in Europe through Akashic Records.

+It was later issued digitally in North America on 6 January 2009, followed by a CD release on 3 March 2009 through Yep Roc Records.